pratikkundnani/notes_summariser_llm/readme.md

 # Notes summariser using LLM

 This app helps summarise large text files using RecursiveTextSplit method under langchain.
+You also can access the analytics of the LLM using langchain's API.

 ## Installation